John Wesley: Support for women preachers

 Women had an active role in Wesley's Methodism and were encouraged to lead classes.
 In 1761, he informally allowed Sarah Crosby, one of his converts and a class leader, to preach.
 On an occasion where over 200 people attended a class she was meant to teach, Crosby felt as though she could not fulfil her duties as a class leader given the large crowd and decided to preach instead.
 She wrote to Wesley to seek his advice and forgiveness.
 He let Crosby continue her preaching so long as she refrained from as many of the mannerisms of preaching as she could.
 Between 1761 and 1771, Wesley wrote detailed instructions to Crosby and others, with specifics on what styles of preaching they could use.
 For instance, in 1769, Wesley allowed Crosby to give exhortations.

 In the summer of 1771, Mary Bosanquet wrote to John Wesley to defend her and Sarah Crosby's work preaching and leading classes at her orphanage, Cross Hall.
 Bosanquet's letter is considered to be the first full and true defence of women's preaching in Methodism.
 Her argument was that women should be able to preach when they experienced an 'extraordinary call' or when given permission from God.
 Wesley accepted Bosanquet's argument and formally began to allow women to preach in Methodism in 1771.
 Methodist women, including preachers, continued to observe the ancient practice of Christian head covering.

-Interfaith relations and views
+Interfaith relations

 Wesley assumed the superiority of Christianity vis-à-vis to Islam, based on his commitment to the biblical revelation as "the book of God".
 His theological interpretation of Christianity was seeking its imperative rather than considering other Abrahamic and Eastern religions to be equal.
 He regarded the righteous lifestyles of Muslims as an "ox goad" to prick the collective Christian conscience.
 Although his Letter to a Roman Catholic (1749), a conciliatory appeal for understanding and shared Christian faith, is sometimes seen as an act of religious tolerance, Wesley remained rooted in the anti-Catholicism characteristic of 18th-century England.